 156 The milk bottle for me had the most impact.
 It was extremely difficult to melt and my mind was drawn to the environmental footprint that these would leave which left me quite sad.
 UNSUCCESSFUL

 157 I decided to see what the effect would be on a rubber, with surprising results.
-It flatted down fairly well and because there were paint splashes on, added to the soft nature.
+It flattened down well and because there were paint splashes produced a mottled effect.
 SUCCESSFUL

 158 PLASTIC FILAMENT 159 PLASTIC FILAMENT

-158 The plastic filament showed a very organic form, which i really liked.
-It was very organic and reminded me of the anemone we have in the marine tank.
+158 The plastic filament was very organic, which i really liked.
+And reminded me of the anemone we have in our marine tank.
 VERY SUCCESSFUL

 160 BUBBLE WRAP WITH ANGELICA 161 BUBBLE WRAP